Towards direct imaging and orbital parameter estimation of supermassive black hole binaries with spaceborne VLBI: Method

 \section{Method}

-For orbital parameter estimation, the interferometer should be capable of observing the SMBHB candidate over a protracted time period.
-The method developed here could also be applied to an astrometric binary, where the proper motion of one component is detected with respect to some reference source, if future astrometry provides precision on the order of that discussed by \cite{zhao_how_2024}.

 The analysis pipeline presented requires a sample of relative right ascension and declination positions of the secondary black hole with respect to the primary.
-Other observables such as: the flux density of the sources over time; whether the black hole components have been resolved on an event horizon-scale; and redshift estimates, also play a key role in this methodology.

-From the relative position data, the process is then divided into two phases: binary \textit{confirmation} and orbit \textit{estimation}.
-The former involves building confidence that what is being observed is two SMBH exhibiting non-linear, relative motion.
+From the relative position data, the process is then divided into two phases: binary confirmation and orbit estimation.
+The former involves building confidence that what is being observed is two SMBHs exhibiting non-linear relative motion.
 For the latter, sufficient observations of the system over time have been performed to constrain its orbital parameters.